phani125/project-11/Readme.md

 ## Time taken:

-- This project took me 3 hours to build from scratch and for making responsive it took me extra 40min.
+- I took 3 hours to build from scratch and for making responsive it took me extra 40min.